Youssef Izz al-Din al-Samarrai: Biography

 He resided in Wales after his retirement, continuing his writing and research, and re-reviewing and re-publishing some of his books.
 Among the most prominent of his recent books (political poetry in modern Iraq), the investigation of the book (Al-Rusafi tells his memories) which is one of the old manuscripts that date the last years of Al-Rusafi in his 40s.
 He reviewed and published it after investigating three copies between a manuscript and a partial publication.
 It turned out it was published and reproduced more than once, and it is the only book on the biography of the poet and thinker Al-Rasafi, especially after the publication of his unique book, The Personality of Muhammad, published by Dar al-Jamal in Germany.
-In recent years, his physical pain has gotten worse and he had difficulty seeing and moving.
-The eye surgeries have not helped him much, in addition to joint and leg pain.
-Two years ago, he stopped attending the periodic annual meetings of the Academy of the Arabic Language in Cairo, which he has continued to attend since the 1980s.
-In recent months, Youssef Izz has worked on a book entitled "Violence in Iraq", which deals with background of the events after the American invasion.
+Youssef Izz has worked on a book entitled "Violence in Iraq", which deals with background of the events after the American invasion.
 He also completed his translation of the American Walt Whitman, which he had begun years before.

-As one of his peers said.
-"The avenue of life was not furnished in front of him with roses or the red carpet... he tasted the bitterness of life, the hardship of life, the sterility of alienation, the sulking of many, and the treachery of time... the earth under his feet and the sky above him and his back to the wall...what drives A boy in his early twenties to quit playing and fooling around and go to write newspapers and regularly provide a newsletter about his city (Baqubah) in the thirties of the last century!
+As one of his peers said, "The avenue of life was not furnished in front of him with roses or the red carpet... he tasted the bitterness of life, the hardship of life, the sterility of alienation, the sulking of many, and the treachery of time... the earth under his feet and the sky above him and his back to the wall...what drives a boy in his early twenties to quit playing and fooling around and go to write newspapers and regularly provide a newsletter about his city (Baqubah) in the thirties of the last century!
 He will be the youngest and first journalist in his quiet city on the banks of the winding Diyala River to meet the Tigris near Baghdad.
 When the British planes struck the cities and villages of Iraq in the wake of the blessed twenty-first revolution, he was forty days old, and he was (the son of the revolution that remained - with him - all his life), according to his expression, but he transformed the revolution into thought, literature and love, so his revolution spread from the gardens of Baqubah to overflow beyond the borders of Iraq to the country of the English (especially) and the whole world."